-The wheelchair may be transported by road, rail, sea or air and the batteries conform to IATA regulations.
+The wheelchair may be transported by road, rail, sea or air as the batteries supplied conform to IATA regulations.
+If the batteries are replaced by non-IATA approved batteries then they will need to be removed for air travel.
+Your dealer can assist in supplying batteries that are IATA approved.